 In July 1968 the main campus construction was completed on the present 371⁄2-acre site.
 Construction for the IPS extension campus began in 1992 and was completed in 1994.
-IPS is located on two separate properties and includes state-of-the-art firing and driving ranges as well as classroom facilities for Fire Fighter, Law Enforcement Officer and Correctional Officer programs.
+IPS is located on two separate properties and includes state-of-the-art firing and driving ranges as well as classroom facilities for Firefighter, Law Enforcement Officer and Correctional Officer (BRTP) programs.
 LTC's campuses have grown to encompass 231,548 square feet.

 In a joint venture with Lake Sumter State College, Lake Technical College opened an Instructional Service Center in Clermont in April of 2016.
 Lake Technical College - Clermont is located on the campus of Lake Sumter State College (LSSC) at 1250 North Hancock Road, Clermont, Florida.
-Practical Nursing and Paramedic are currently available at this location.
+Practical Nursing, Paramedic, and adult general education programs are currently available at this location.